justpy-org/justpy/docs/tutorial/html_components.md

 ## Specific Attributes

 Some components have specific attributes.
-For example [img tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img) has the `src` attribute that specifies the URL for the image.
+For example, the   [img HTML tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img) has the `src` attribute that specifies the URL for the image.
 Run the following program:
 ```python
 import justpy as jp